Ballycastle, County Antrim.

 Known as Northern Ireland’s tallest cliff face, the impressive Fair Head rises 600 feet above sea level and can be seen from Ballycastle and many other points along the north coast.
 The rocky headland lies 3 miles (5 km) east of Ballycastle town, and is the closest part of the mainland to Rathlin Island.
 Highly regarded as a rock-climbing location, it is believed to be the biggest expanse of climbable rock in either Ireland or Britain.

-Owned by the National Trust, visitors to the area will be astounded by its well-preserved natural beauty.
+Much of the land at Fair Head is in private ownership, while National Trust own and manage Murlough Bay and some surrounding land.
+Paths allow visitors to access the area.
+Visitors will be astounded by its well-preserved natural beauty.
 Wild goats can be seen roaming among the rocks beneath the clifftops, where a walkway called ‘The Grey Man’s Path’ winds around the rugged coastline.
 From the road, a manmade Iron Age island or crannóg can be seen in the middle of a lake, Lough na Cranagh.
 The lakes are stocked with trout and can be fished during the summer months.

 According to one story: Fair Head got its name from the tale of a beautiful fair-headed girl who once lived in a castle on Rathlin Island.
 She had many suitors, leading to a fight between two of them.
 One was mortally wounded and, as he lay dying, whispered to his servant to dance with the girl on the cliffs below the castle.
 The faithful servant obeyed, and danced nearer and nearer the edge of the cliff until they both fell over and died.
 The spot on the mainland where the girl’s body was washed up was from then on known as ‘Fairhead’.